I would like to update my Jenkins instance to the latest release.

 - Test Environment:

-- For Jenkins LTS, and CloudBees Jenkins Distribution: A test master with the same Jenkins version and Plugin versions, with representative jobs for your typical workflow.
+- For Jenkins LTS, and CloudBees Jenkins Distribution: A test controller with the same Jenkins version and Plugin versions, with representative jobs for your typical workflow.

-- For CloudBees Jenkins Platform, and CloudBees Core on Traditional Platforms: This is ideally a full test environment with an Operations Center (if applicable) and masters.
+- For CloudBees Jenkins Platform, and CloudBees CI on traditional platforms: This is ideally a full test environment with an Operations Center (if applicable) and controllers.
 This may require a

 test license, which your Customer Success Manager can create for you.
-The same version as well as all Plugin versions being used in production should be on the test Operation Center and Master.
+The same version as well as all Plugin versions being used in production should be on the test Operation Center and controller.

-- For CJE 1.x, and CloudBees Core on Cloud Platforms: There is ideally a full test/sandboxed environment.
-Alternatively, this could be a test master which could be updated before other masters.
+- For CJE 1.x, and CloudBees CI on modern cloud platforms: There is ideally a full test/sandboxed environment.
+Alternatively, this could be a test controller which could be updated before other controllers.

 - Infrastructure description: Do you have a High Availability setup?
 Other Infrastructure elements/devices to consider: Load Balancer, Proxy, etc